IntersectMBO/plutus/plutus-contract/README.md

 # plutus-contract

-A library for writing Plutus contracts (with tests) and transforming them into executables that run on the app platform.
+A library for writing Plutus contracts and transforming them into executables that run on the app platform.
 The high-level workflow is this:

 * Write a contract using the `Language.Plutus.Contract` module.
 The type of contracts is `ContractActions r => Contract r ()`, where `PlutusContract r` describes the actions it can perform. `ContractActions` is a list of common contract actions that includes waiting for blockchain events, exposing endpoints, and waiting for user actions.
 See the definition of `Examples.Crowdfunding.crowdfunding` for an example.
 * (optional) Write traces for the contract using the `Language.Plutus.Contract.Emulator` module.
 Traces are sequences of actions by simulated wallets that use the contract.
 Their signature is `(MonadEmulator m) => ContractTrace m a ()`.
 See `Examples.Game.lockTrace` for an example.